joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 penalized for reproducing something too close to the original shifted by *any* amount of time.

-We felt that the quality of the audio textures was good enough at this point to start writing up an ICML submission.
+We felt that the quality of the audio textures was good enough by now to start writing up an ICML submission.
 The hope was that by combining a scattered set of techniques for texture synthesis in the literature (e.g., multiple receptive field sizes and an autocorrelation term), plus developing an improved diversity term, along with substantial quantitative and qualitative analysis of the results, we would have a paper that would be sufficiently interesting for ICML.
 The reviewers ended up giving us generally positive reviews about the paper and the quality of the audio textures, but as expected the main criticism was that the work just felt too incremental for ICML.
 And honestly I think they were right.
 The paper was rejected, so we incorporated some of the reviewers' suggestions and later submitted it to TASLP, where it was again rejected for similar reasons.
-After that we submitted the paper to ICASSP 2019, where it was [finally accepted][10] though at about half the original length and without most of the analysis.
+After that we submitted the paper to ICASSP 2019, where it was [finally accepted][10], though at about half the original length and without most of the analysis.
 (The original, full-length paper can be found [here][11].)